NOTICE OF HEALTH INFORMATION PRIVACY PRACTICES

 Special Protections for Minors: In California, there are certain circumstances where minors are given special protections from disclosure of their medical information.
 If you are a minor, you must provide us with written authorization to disclose information in certain circumstances.
 For example, in most cases, we may not provide your medical information to your parents or guardians without your signed written authorization when the care involves pregnancy, contraception, abortion, contagious or sexually transmitted diseases, AIDS/HIV, mental health care, and drug and alcohol abuse treatment.

 Appointment Reminders: We may use and disclose health information to contact you as a reminder that you have an appointment.
-Please let us know if you do not wish to have us contact you concerning your appointment, or if you wish you have us you a different telephone number or address to contact you for this purpose.
+Please let us know if you do not wish to have us contact you concerning your appointment or if you wish to give us a different telephone number or address to contact you for this purpose.
 If you give us your verbal permission we will can also text you appointment reminders.
 You can opt out of this service at any time.

-E-mail: We may include certain health information in e-mails that we send to you if you have signed an email permission form.
-However, please do not send any e-mails to us, even in response to those we have sent you unless it is through our secure patient portal.
+E-mail/text messages: We may include certain health information in e-mails or text messages that we send to you if you have signed an email and text message permission form.
+However, please do not send any e-mails or texts to us, unless we have specifically requested it.
 Instead you can communicate with our health centers by phone or in-person.

 Fundraising Activities: We may use health information about you to contact you in an effort to raise money for our not-for-profit operations.
 You have the right to opt out of receiving these communications.
 Please let us know if you do not want us to contact you for such fundraising efforts.